MANAGEMENT DISCUSSION & ANALYSIS

 CORPORATE SOCIAL RESPONSIBILITY

 The Company has requisite Corporate Social Responsibility (CSR) Policy in accordancewith the provisions of the Companies Act 2013 and rules made thereunder.
-The contents ofthe CSR Policy are disclosed on the website of the Company.
+The CSR Policyis disclosed on the website of the Company at www.jkagri.com

-The Annual Report on the CSR activities undertaken by the Company during the financialyear under review in the prescribed format is annexed to this Report as Annexure - 5.
+The Annual Report on the CSR activities undertaken by the Company during the FinancialYear under review in the prescribed format is annexed to this Report as Annexure - 4.

 SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS OR TRIBUNALS

-During the financial year under review there were no significant and material orderspassed by the regulators or Courts or Tribunals which would impact the going concernstatus of the Company and its future operations.
+During the Financial Year under review there were no significant and material orderspassed by the Regulators or Courts or Tribunals which could impact the going concernstatus of the Company and its future operations.